aurora-lm/aurora-lm.github.io/src/content/posts/mixturevitae.md

 #### Synthetic Data

 A large portion of our dataset is composed of synthetic data, intertwined and interleaved with organic data.
 For example, a large portion of our web datasets comes from [nemotron-cc](https://arxiv.org/abs/2412.02595) which is mostly synthetic data, and we have also curated synthetic translations from sources such as [Megawiki](https://huggingface.co/datasets/hltcoe/megawika).
+The pie chart in Figure 1 illustrates the distribution of data, where we estimated the proportions excluding synthetic content and grouped all synthetic portions into the Synthetic dataset category.

 - **Multiple-Choice Question (MCQ) Generation**: We generate multiple-choice questions (MCQs) derived from rich knowledge sources such as GenericsKB, as well as abstract infill templates from the [OIG dataset](https://laion.ai/blog/oig-dataset/).
 These MCQs are intended to promote the ability to answer multiple choice questions.
 - **Synthetic Stories**: We generated synthetic stories similar to [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories), based on datasets like [Atomic 2024](https://huggingface.co/datasets/ontocord/atomic_2024), and select portions of the [PG-19](https://huggingface.co/datasets/deepmind/pg19) dataset.